jbrussell/academic-kickstart/content/home/about.md

 <!-- # About -->

-I am a seismology PhD student at the [Lamont-Doherty Earth Observatory](https://www.ldeo.columbia.edu/) at Columbia University.
+I am a seismologist studying upper mantle processes.
 My research focuses primarily on surface-wave imaging of the oceanic lithosphere-asthenosphere system using ocean bottom data.
 I am interested in the structure and evolution of the oceanic upper mantle, including how the lithosphere forms and evolves, the nature of the lithosphere-asthenosphere boundary, and *in situ* constraints on mantle petrofabrics.
 I also have an interest in using [data visualization and sonification](#outreach) as a tool for science communication and outreach.